T21512/KD-LO/README.md

 ## Results

-Our method significantly outperforms the state of the art on the following datasets:
+Our method significantly outperforms the state of the art on high-reflection scenariosg datasets:

 ![Architecture Diagram](C:\Users\26555\Desktop\文章\2025iros\图片\iros\p5.5)